The Roman road through Chalfont St Giles.

-More evidence for the existence of this road can be found in the Chalfont Saint Peter Manor Court Roll of 26 October 1540.
-BRO D/BASM/15/9/e.
+More evidence for the existence of this road can be found in the Chalfont St Peter Manor Court Roll of 26 October 1540.
+(BRO D/BASM/15/9/e.)

-In this entry Edward Restwold (Lord of Vache Manor) acknowledges holding lands in Chalfont Saint Peter Manor.
-These lands are clearly what is now the Roughwood estate.
+In this entry Edward Restwold (Lord of Vache Manor) acknowledges holding lands in Chalfont St Peter Manor.
+These lands are clearly what is now the Roughwood Estate.
 The Roman road ran through the middle of these lands and the Court Roll refers to lands "previously Stephen atte Feld called Luppefeld beside le Portestrete".